Emese92/_bar-project/README.md

     * Footer:
         - Featured in all three pages: Home, Cocktail Menu and Reservation.
-        -The footer section includes links to the releveant social media sites.
+        - The footer section includes links to the releveant social media sites.
 Links are opening in a new tab.
-        -The footer is valuable to the user and allow them to see other people feedbacks and encourages them to do the same.
+        - The footer is valuable to the user and allow them to see other people feedbacks and encourages them to do the same.

     * Coktail menu:
         - The menu allows you to see what kind of drinks _bar is offering.
 It features the ingredients of the cocktails, so the user can easily decide if it is the right place for them.